 In interventions such as coaching, counseling and therapy, implications of the heart being a brain, Vagus nerve wandering from the brain through the heart to the gut, and the polyvagal theory that there is a middle path to the commonly understood binary aspect of ANC are significant.
 How can these be applied to shift human behavior?

 Let me add another disruption.
 In the Vedic concept of energy centers known as chakras, seven or more energy nodes lie along the spine on a virtual nerve system comprising three virtual nerves, called nadis.
 These are called sushumna, ida, and pingala.
 This concept is curiously similar to the polyvagal concept, though the tantric chakra concept is 5000 years old, and provides a far more detailed repertoire of actionable possibilities to manipulate the autonomous nervous system.
+Is chakra real?

 In the chakra concept, our energy lies at one end of the spine at the root center.
 This internal energy, a mirror image of the universal energy, travels when aroused to the top of the spine in the brain, somewhat mirroring the Vagus pathway.
 In between lies the heart center, anahata, considered the connecting point between our internal Self and our external self.
 Traditionally, meditating at the anahata is intended to make us socially engaged, connected, kind, loving, and compassionate, providing the balance between the fight/flight survival mode of the root or muladhara center and the calming, detached presence of the crown or sahasrara center; not very different from the polyvegal approach.